markleboeuf/website-hugo/content/portfolio/pyspark_tutorial.md

 Running Spark locally is a great place to start when initially learning.
 However, it's more realistic to and actually using it can be challenging.
 This post will show you how to set up an Amazon EC2 instance and run Pyspark.
 We'll do some analysis on historic flights data to see which carriers tend to be the most delayed.
 <!--more-->

+We'll approach the set up as if you aren't the only person working in the environment.
+It's very common for a team of data scientists, analysts, and engineers to all share the same AWS environment.

+### Creating a group

+First Create New Group.
+I typically use the following policies:
+* arn:aws:iam::aws:policy/AmazonS3FullAccess
+* arn:aws:iam::aws:policy/AmazonEC2FullAccess

+This gives people complete access to both storage and compute.

+### Adding Users

+I'll add myself as a user.
+Select programattic access.
+One person should only have Then you'll add the user to group, which gives them all of the permissions set at the group level.

+### Setting up Credentials on AWS

+As of writing this post (07/01/2017), Amazon changed the way in which keys could be managed.

+*1. Create a group
+*2. Add user to the group
+*3. Save the Access key ID & Secret Key somewhere safe

 ### Storing and Accessing Data in S3

 Let's briefly go over the data we'll be working with before diving into the S3 plumbing.
 We'll use the `nycflights13::flights` dataset, which can be exported from R via: